saikarna913/project-cns/atm/index.md

 -------

-There will inevitably be changes to the specification during the contest as unclear assumptions and mistakes on our part are uncovered.
+There will inevitably be changes to the specification during the semester as unclear assumptions and mistakes on our part are uncovered.
 We apologize in advance!

 All changes will be summarized at the top of this page.